yayatooo/yayatooo/README.md

 # 🦦 About Me
 <h3>Hi!
 I'm Rahmat Hidayat 👋</h3>
-<br>🔭 I’m currently fulltime learning <br>🌱 I’m currently learning MERN Stack<br>💬 Let's talk about Frontend Development and NextJs<br>
+<br>🔭 Let's talk about ElysiaJs and NextJs <br>🌱 I’m currently learning about Devops field<br>💬 Fun fact : everyday using Nextjs but sometime i forget how to center div <br>

 ## 🌐 Socials